Private Hierarchical Clustering and Efficient Approximation: Main Construction

 \section{Main Construction}

-We next present our main solution to the problem of two-party privacy-preserving hierarchical clustering, namely a cryptogrographic protocol $\hcluster$ for {\bf P}rivate {\bf C}luster {\bf A}nalysis jointly performed between parties $\Pone$,~$\Ptwo$, which securely realizes the ideal functionality $f^*_{HC}$, as formulated in Section~\ref{sec:def}.
+We now present our main construction, protocol $\hcluster$ for {\bf P}rivate {\bf H}ieararchical {\bf C}lustering that securely realizes the ideal functionality $f^*_{HC}$ (of Figure~\ref{fig:idealhc}) when jointly run by parties $\Pone, \Ptwo$.

-{\bf General approach.} Designing efficient privacy-preserving protocols for complex learning tasks is technically challenging, and hierarchical clustering---an inherently iterative process with cubic costs in its input size---bears no exception.
-Carrying out such an laborious task in its entirety by computing over ciphertext (malleable in some operation-complete encryption form, such as Yao's GC or FHE), would render our solution largely impractical, if not infeasible.
+\Comment{ {\bf General approach.} Designing efficient privacy-preserving protocols for complex learning tasks is technically challenging, and hierarchical clustering---an inherently iterative process with cubic costs in its input size---bears no exception.
+Carrying out such a laborious task in its entirety by computing over ciphertext (malleable in some operation-complete encryption form, e.g., Yao's GC or FHE), would render our solution largely impractical, if not infeasible.}

-Instead, we resort to the design paradigm of \emph{mixed protocols}, where a variety of task-specific cryptographic tools are employed and securely combined to produce more efficient solutions (e.g.,~\cite{ABY,popa,secureML,opt3,opt7}).
-Conceptually, we decompose joint hierarchical clustering into more elementary tasks, devise tailored secure and efficient protocols for each of these, and finally combine all security components into a final protocol, in ways that minimize the cost in converting data encoding between individual task-specific protocols.
+{\bf General approach.} As discussed earlier, for efficiency reasons, we seek to avoid carrying out hierarchical clustering---a complex and inherently iterative process of cubic costs---in its entirety by computing over ciphertext (e.g., via GC or FHE).
+Instead, we adopt a \emph{mixed-protocols} design, decomposing hierarchical clustering into more elementary tasks.
+We then use tailored secure and efficient protocols for each task, and combine these components into a final protocol, in ways that minimize the cost in converting data encoding between individual sub-protocols.
+Hence, our solution is a secure mixed-protocol specifically tailored for hierarchical clustering.

+It is worth noting that generic solutions from 2-party computation (2PC) (e.g.,~\cite{ABY}), would solve the problem but would not easily scale to large datasets.
+During hierarchical clustering, we need to maintain a distance matrix between two parties with space complexity $O(n^2)$.
+If one relies solely on a single generic approach such as GC or secret sharing, the communication bandwidth would become the bottleneck.
+Hence, using additively homomorphic encryption during our protocol's setup phase in order to produce a ``shared permuted'' distance matrix allows us not only to hide the correspondence between euclidean distances and original points, but also to be more communication efficient eventually.
+Another advantage compared to other 2PC techniques is that our approach can achieve better precision as we explain in more detail in Section~\ref{sec:eval}.